Chancellor (education): Bangladesh

 Chancellor is a titular position in Bangladesh always held by the incumbent President of Bangladesh under the Private Universities Act 1992.
 The position in public universities is not fixed for the president under any acts or laws (since the erection of a state university in Bangladesh requires an act to be passed in itself), but it has been the custom so far to name the incumbent president of the country as chancellor of all state universities thus established.
 The day-to-day business of the university is run by the vice chancellor.
 The vice chancellor has a deputy called the pro-vice-chancellor.

 Canada

-Canadian universities have a titular chancellor similar to those in England and Wales, with day-to-day operations typically handled by a principal.
-The vice-chancellor usually carries the joint title of "president and vice-chancellor" or "rector and vice-chancellor."
+Canadian universities have a titular chancellor similar to those in England and Wales, with day-to-day operations typically handled by a vice-chancellor.
+The vice-chancellor usually carries the joint title of "president and vice-chancellor" or "rector and vice-chancellor".